Web Scraping in 2026: Why AI Extraction Beats CSS Selectors

 Extract contact info from company websites: "Get the company email, phone number, and address".
 No regex needed.

-Pull headlines and summaries from hundreds of news sites: "Get the top 5 headlines and their summaries".
-Same code for every site.
+Pull headlines and summaries from accessible news pages: "Get the top 5 headlines and their summaries".
+Same request shape, with per-page failure handling.

 AI extraction is simpler than you'd expect.
 Three lines of code: